MalteEbner/NNCLR/README.md

 # This repo has been incorporated into the Lightly repo for self-supervised learning.
-You find the NNCLR model including benchmarks there: https://github.com/lightly-ai/lightly
+You find the NNCLR model with code examples there: https://docs.lightly.ai/examples/nnclr.html

-Documentation of NNCLR with code examples: https://docs.lightly.ai/examples/nnclr.html

-Please create any issues in the Lightly repository.
+Please create any issues in the [Lightly repository](https://github.com/lightly-ai/lightly).
 This repository is not maintained anymore.

 # NNCLR